akutz/go-interface-values/docs/02-interface-values/05-underlying-type.md

 int64
 ```

-In fact, there is something else interesting about the underlying types -- they are share across all interfaces.
+In fact, there is something else interesting about the underlying types -- they are shared across all interfaces.
 Check out this example ([Golang playground](https://go.dev/play/p/ewZtZafue19)):

 ```go
 package main